Skip to content

 To avoid going too far down a rabbit hole or wasting effort, we recommend an approach of time-boxing the work on a crawler, and taking a best-effort approach according to the following priorities, categorised roughly by Essential, Should, Could and Won't.

-Aim for complete coverage - make sure all targets are included.
+Aim for complete coverage - make sure all risk-associated entities (people, companies, vessels, etc.) are included.
 But also ensure accuracy, e.g. make sure not to mark someone as a PEP when they are not.

 Essential (bare minimum)